How to Grow Chinese Lantern Flowers

 Chinese Lantern Perennial Plant Propagation

 Achillea is grown from seed.
-Sow seeds directly seeded into your flower garden, or start indoors for transplanting later.
-For outdoor starts, plant Achillea seeds after the soil has begun to warm in the spring.
+Sow seeds directly seeded into your flower garden or start indoors for transplanting later.
+For outdoor starts, plant Chinese Lantern seeds 6-8 weeks before the last frost in your area.
+Then, transplant the young plants into your flower garden after the last frost date for your area.

-Once your plants have been established, they can be propagated by separation in the fall.
+Once your plants have been established, they can be propagated by division of the rhizomes in the fall.

 Chinese Lantern Plant Propagation